Emission and impact forecasts

 For example, the acoustic compatibility of a facility can be achieved by a favourable arrangement of their individual parts.
 Alternatives would be acoustically optimized operation periods or noise barriers, if required.

 MBBM provides consultancy services such as measurement, prediction, evaluation of light immissions and recommendations for planning.
 Further information can be found here.

 Our experts will be pleased to advise you on individual solutions.

 Vibrations from rail or road traffic can induce component vibrations in nearby buildings, which under certain circumstances may lead to the disturbance of residents and users.

-Müller-BBM has over 30 years in the field of vibration measurement and forecasting work.
+Müller-BBM Industry Solutions GmbH has been active in the field of vibration measurement and prediction for over 40 years.
 We investigate vibration emissions from railroad traffic in existing and planned buildings, and assess them with regard to the impact on people in buildings and to structures in accordance with the respective standards.